Document Type : original article

 - Mojgan Bahari 5

-1 Master of Nursing, Dr. Sheikh Children's Hospital, Mashhad University of Medical Sciences, Iran
+1 Master of Nursing, Dr. Sheikh Children's Hospital, Mashhad University of Medical Sciences, Iran.

-2 Clinical Supervisor, Dr. Sheikh Children's Hospital, Mashhad University of Medical Sciences, Iran
+2 Clinical Supervisor, Dr. Sheikh Children's Hospital, Mashhad University of Medical Sciences, Iran.

-3 Internal specialist, Medical school, Mashhad University of Medical Sciences, Iran
+3 Internal specialist, Medical school, Mashhad University of Medical Sciences, Iran.

-4 Pediatric Hematology and Oncology Specialist, Assistant Professor, Department of Pediatrics, Dr. Sheikh Hospital, Mashhad University of Medical Sciences, Iran
+4 Pediatric Hematology and Oncology Specialist, Assistant Professor, Department of Pediatrics, Dr. Sheikh Hospital, Mashhad University of Medical Sciences, Iran.

-5 Nursing manager, Dr. Sheikh Children's Hospital, Mashhad University of Medical Sciences, Iran
+5 Nursing manager, Dr. Sheikh Children's Hospital, Mashhad University of Medical Sciences, Iran.

 Abstract